-Award trophyThe EXCITE Program was recognized today with the Metro Innovation Award from Economic Development Association of Minnesota.
+The EXCITE Program was recognized with the 2026 Metro Innovation Award from Economic Development Association of Minnesota (EDAM).
 The program strengthens connections between local businesses and educators across Washington County.

 In attendance to accept the award at EDAM’s Winter Conference today were Mike Miron (Career and Technical Education Coordinator, Forest Lake Area Schools), Bob Manning (Career Pathways Coordinator, Stillwater Area Public Schools), Robyn Anthony-Evenson (President, Greater Stillwater Area Chamber of Commerce), Melissa Taphorn (Executive Director, Washington County CDA), and Chris Eng (Economic Development Director, Washington County CDA).

-Through three day summer externships, teachers gain real world experience by shadowing professionals, touring businesses, and exploring in demand career skills.
+Through three-day summer externships, teachers gain real world experience by shadowing professionals, touring businesses, and exploring in demand career skills.
 In 2025, 57 educators participated, engaging with industries from healthcare and manufacturing to agriculture, finance, nonprofits, and public service.

 The result?
 Educators return to classrooms with fresh insights, stronger curriculum ideas, and new opportunities to help students explore meaningful career paths.
 Businesses benefit by building partnerships that shape the future local workforce.